Oskar2133123/cursor-ide-setup/README.md

 ## Project Specs File

-The Cursor AI Agent cannot edit Cursor User Rules, but can change a local project file.
+The Cursor AI Agent cannot edit Cursor [User Rules](https://docs.cursor.com/context/rules#user-rules) or [Project Rules](https://docs.cursor.com/context/rules#project-rules), but can change a local project file.
 Knowing this, let's create a new file that gives Cursor more context for our project.

 In the **User Rules** section above, you might have seen a file named `project-specs.md` mentioned.
 This custom file we are creating in the root of our project helps provide the missing context that the AI can use to help make better decisions.